tonsky/spectre/doc/getting_started.rst

     }
   }

-You'll need one and only one :class:`Settings` implementation in your app, it will be used as a root of your application.
+You’ll need one and only one :class:`Settings` implementation in your app, it will be used as a root of your application.
 For application to work, you set :attr:`Settings.root` property to the root :class:`Turtle` of your application.

 To add routes we create :class:`Router` class and pass a list of ``[route path, view method]`` tuples to it::